JuliaGeometry/DelaunayTriangulation.jl/README.md

 Some examples are below (and in the documentation), but if you would also like to see how DelaunayTriangulation.jl is used in other packages, see [FiniteVolumeMethod.jl](https://github.com/SciML/FiniteVolumeMethod.jl) (solving 2D PDEs) and [NaturalNeighbours.jl](https://github.com/DanielVandH/NaturalNeighbours.jl) (scattered data interpolation).

+If you would like to make an issue or contribute, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+For feature requests, please see the discussions tab.

 ## Example Usage
 Here is a quick example of some ways the package can be used.
 As mentioned, see the docs for many examples.